icarusfactor/userspaceorg/README.md

 **BACKUP on system to recreate Wordpress page.**

-> 4: Backup all your files with UPDRAFT minus database file.
+  * Backup all your files with UPDRAFT minus database file.

-> 3: Export All Content TOOLS->EXPORT  will give you an *migrate<TIMESTAMP>.sql
+  * Export All Content TOOLS->EXPORT  will give you an *migrate<TIMESTAMP>.sql

-> 4: Save DB using WP Migrate DB to convert DNS name to local testing IP.
+  * Save DB using WP Migrate DB to convert DNS name to local testing IP.

-> 5: Compress all of the images from upload directory and copy to next system.
+  * Compress all of the images from upload directory and copy to next system.

-> 6: SETTINGS->Updraft Plus plugins backup "plugins" and download compressed file.
+  * SETTINGS->Updraft Plus plugins backup "plugins" and download compressed file.

 **Restore to next system.**

-> 7: Migrate sql into systems DB.
+  * Migrate sql into systems DB.

->       mysql  wordpress < userspa2_wordpress-migrate-20191008215324.sql
+    * mysql  wordpress < userspa2_wordpress-migrate-20191008215324.sql

-> 8:Overwrite database username and password for local system to match wp-config.php
+  * Overwrite database username and password for local system to match wp-config.php

->      USE wordpress;
+    * USE wordpress;

->       GRANT ALL PRIVILEGES ON wordpress.* TO "userspace"@"localhost" IDENTIFIED BY "notmypassword";
+    * GRANT ALL PRIVILEGES ON wordpress.* TO "userspace"@"localhost" IDENTIFIED BY "notmypassword";

 > 9:Change wordpress login password to current system.